zonemaster/zonemaster/test-zone-data/README.md

    ```
    ./set-ip.sh
    ```
 4. Start `coredns`.
-It will be running in the foreground until terminated and it will use main.cfg.
+It will use `main.cfg` and be running in the foreground until terminated.
    ```
    ./start-coredns.sh
    ```